fxxrytail/skzcode/content/site-update/additional-thumbnail-skw.md

 ## ADditional thing..

 There are now advertisements across the website.
 I only picked types of banner ads so it don't interrupt with your browsing experience.
 You shouldn't be directed to other url unless you clicked a banner ad!
 I put "Advertisement" label on the ads so you can differentiate it from contents in the website.
-Reminder that Stray Kids' content opens in a new tab.
+Only Stray Kids contents and ch-skz links should open in different tab.
 Feel free to browse CH-SKZ as you normally do.

-If you have feedback or experiencing errors you may contact through [daisukijeu](https://twitter.com/daisukijeu).
+If you encounter problems you may contact through [daisukijeu](https://twitter.com/daisukijeu).
 I may not easily see message requests so you may mention me if you sent DM.
+Or send email at daisukijeu@gmail.com

+If unwanted links opened as soon as you open the website please send the following details:
+1. A screenshot of the unwanted ads;
+2. The last time when you've seen these ads (date and time);
+3. Device formats where the wanted ads appear (mobile/tablet/laptop/desktop);
+4. Operating systems (Android/iOS/Windows/MacOS/Linux);
+5. Geos (country you're located in);
+6. Your browser and its version.

 Thank you very much!